 Applicants must submit an employer engagement rationale and evidence pack which details the evidence collected in the development of their application.
 This evidence pack must adhere to the following requirements:

-Through their rationale, IfATE expects applicants to demonstrate a robust, coherent, approach to the gathering of their employer evidence.
+Through the rationale, IfATE expects applicants to demonstrate the following:

 All employer evidence submitted must be clearly referenced in the rationale and, where relevant, should indicate clear links to content and assessment materials to which the evidence relates (for example, reference to a learning outcome within the qualification content).

-We do not expect applicants to submit all evidence gathered in the development process as part of their evidence pack.
-Evidence submitted should be sufficient to assure IfATE that the engagement described within the rationale has taken place.
+IfATE does not expect applicants to submit all evidence gathered in the development process as part of their evidence pack.
+Applicants should ensure they submit at least one piece of evidence to substantiate each collection and or analysis method described within the rationale (for example, development day notes, survey questions and responses, industry board notes etc.).
 Applicants are expected to hold the entirety of their employer engagement evidence on file for the lifetime of the qualification.
-Further evidence may be requested from the applicant in the event that further evidence is required by IfATE in making an approval judgement, or as part of our ongoing oversight of the landscape.
+Further evidence may be requested from the applicant if during the review process IfATE requires additional assurance to be able to make an approval decision, or as part of our ongoing oversight of the qualifications landscape.

 Applicants could provide the following evidence to support their rationale that the assessment requirements are fit for purpose and support occupational entry (i.e., a student who achieved a pass grade would be deemed by employers to be eligible to enter the workforce):